 E. Gregory Hairston, Board Vice-Chair

 A native of Cascade and current resident of Danville, Greg graduated from Virginia Commonwealth University and the Marshall Wythe School of Law at the College of William and Mary.
-He is now managing attorney with the Virginia Legal Aid Society where he has worked since 1990.
+He is currently the sole practioner of his own law office in Danville.
 Greg serves as President of the Danville Branch of the NAACP and is an active member of the local graduate chapter of Alpha Phi Alpha Fraternity, Inc., as well as being a member of the Board of Trustees with Shiloh Missionary Baptist Church.

 Charles H. Majors, Board Chair

 Charley earned his law degree from the University of Virginia, was admitted to practice law in Virginia, Georgia and Florida, and joined the Danville firm of what is now Clement & Wheatley in 1972.
 With a specialty in corporate and banking law and after 20 years of practice, Charley became president of American National Bank and Trust Company and American National Bankshares, Inc., in 1993, and was named Chief Executive Officer in 1994.
 Charley now serves as Executive Chairman of the Bank and the holding company.
 He is the past chairman of both the Virginia Economic Development Partnership and Virginia Bankers Association.
 In 2013, he served as President of the Federal Reserve Board′s Community Depository Institutions Advisory Council and was the 2013 recipient of the Kiwanis Citizen of the Year Award.

 Prior to joining the DRF Board of Directors, Rachael served for two years as a DRF Advisory Member to the Board.
 After earning her law degree from the University of Denver, Rachael accepted a job in Danville as an Assistant Commonwealth′s Attorney.
 In 2007, she joined the law firm of Clement & Wheatley in Danville, where she practices domestic relations law, insurance defense, and general civil litigation.
 She serves on the Board of Governors for the Virginia State Bar Young Lawyers Conference, and as a member of the Board of Directors for the United Way of Danville-Pittsylvania County and Board of Directors for the Danville-Pittsylvania County Chamber of Commerce.